 • Get ready.
 Preheat your oven to 425°F.

 • Season the green beans.
-In a medium bowl, toss 1 pound of trimmed green beans with about 2 to 3 tablespoons olive oil and a big pinch of kosher salt and black pepper (about ½ to ¾ teaspoon).
-Be sure to coat the beans well with the olive oil. fresh green beans in a white bowl seasoned with salt and pepper.
+In a medium bowl, toss the trimmed beans with about 2 to 3 tablespoons olive oil and a big pinch of kosher salt and black pepper (about 1/2 to 3/4 teaspoon).
+Be sure to coat the beans well with the olive oil.

 • Roast.
 Spread the beans onto a large sheet pan so they’re all in one layer.
 Roast without moving until the edges are golden brown, 15 to 20 minutes. seasoned green beans spread evenly on a baking sheet.